 - When you are the default choice

 - If there are many competitors

-- If the environment is unclear, going later allows the decision-makers to sharpen their focus
+- When the environment is unclear, going later allows the decision-makers to sharpen their focus

 - If the competition is meager